fstark/icl-1501/System_Programmers_Manual.md

 This section has been added to ease the comprenhension of the latter sections.

+## Memory addressing:

+The memory is divided in 8 sections of 8 pages of 256 bytes.
+A section is 2K, the total memory is 16K.

+When an assembly output says:

+"P15-050:", it means section 1, page 5, offset 50 octal (40 in decimal)

+All branch locations in assembly code are relative to the current section (use SMS to change sections)

+## Usage of octal in instruction encoding

 The documentation mixes octal and decimal in subtle ways.

-When an instruction pattern is described like: ``11X-XYX0`` it means:
+When an instruction pattern (BRH) is described like: ``11X-XYX0`` it means:

 The first ``1`` is octal
 The second ``1`` is octal